Symphony No. 2 (Lutosławski): Akcja

 Although Lutosławski has emphasized the importance of akcja to his music, a clear understanding of the concept has yet to coalesce.
 Most theories return to an analytical approach to musical characters developed by Lutosławski's mentor, Witold Maliszewski.
 Maliszewski's system of four characters classifies musical passages as either narrative, transitional, introductory, or concluding.
 Nicholas Reyland suggests that these four classifications can be generalized further for Lutosławski's music into two categories: static and dynamic.
 Static, or narrative, passages are characterized by sustained harmonies, distinctive motivic ideas, and a lack of obvious goal-direction; the entry of a new narrative passage is "like the entry of a new character in a drama."
 Narrative passages in Lutosławski's form thus establish musical content, characters, and the "key ideas" – Lutosławski's twentieth-century transformation of the concept of motif, which he loosely defines as consisting of "a small number of notes."
 Dynamic passages, then, are characterized by changing harmonies, evolving or repeated motivic ideas, shifting dynamic levels, and clear goal-direction.
 Akcja then, in Reyland's view, consists of the interaction, evolution, and transformation of key ideas throughout a musical work.

-Charles Bodman Rae observes a long-range relationship between the pitch classes E-flat and F, heard as a major second at the very beginning of the first movement and as a major ninth at the end of the second movement.
+Charles Bodman Rae observes a long-range relationship between the pitch classes E♭ and F, heard as a major second at the very beginning of the first movement and as a major ninth at the end of the second movement.
 He proposes that this latter passage (downbeat 158) functions as a culmination of the entire symphony.
 A full analysis of this symphony in terms of akcja would trace the development of this and other key ideas (perhaps the first movement's refrain) throughout the work.

 Though the titles of the two movements are somewhat indicative, Lutosławski refused to discuss their meaning except in vague terms.
 In an interview about the symphony with Tadeusz Kaczyński in 1967, he stated that "music is not meant to express anything in an unambiguous manner" and therefore a concrete meaning of the piece "would not have much sense."